dntoll/pi_shutdown/README.md

 # pi_shutdown
 A shutdown button and LED for headless Raspberry pi

-The LED turns on when the Pi has been booted up and you can login by ssh
+The LED starts to blink when the Pi has been booted up and you can login by ssh

 This project depends on wiringpi http://wiringpi.com/the-gpio-utility/